 Date Established: 2002

-The Caribbean Community Climate Change Centre coordinates the region’s response to climate change, working on effective solutions and projects to combat the environmental impacts of climate change...
+The Caribbean Community Climate Change Centre (CCCCC) coordinates the Caribbean region’s response to climate change, working on effective solutions and projects to combat its environmental impacts...

 Date Established: 2005